lauravivan/countdown/README.md

 ## Description

-This is a web app made with React.js to keep on track countdown of important events.
+This is a website made with React.js to keep on track countdown of important events.

 ## Preview